Velocidex/velociraptor-docs/content/blog/html/2019/02/14/alerting_on_event_patterns/_index.md

 One of the most useful types of alerts is detecting a pattern of activity.
-For example we can detect failed and successful login attempts seperately, but it is the specific pattern of events (say 5 failed login attempts followed by a successful one) that is interesting from a detection point of view.
+For example we can detect failed and successful login attempts separately, but it is the specific pattern of events (say 5 failed login attempts followed by a successful one) that is interesting from a detection point of view.